 NARRATRICE

 But flies burrowed in the carcass and the stench became overpowering.
 The neighbors complained.
 One morning, he received a visit from the hygiene department.
-After explaining things to Soutine and having disinfected his studio, the artist was told he could avoid the stench of rot by simply injecting ammonia into the carcass.
+After explaining things to Soutine and having disinfected his studio, the artist was told he could avoid the stench by simply injecting ammonia into the carcass.
 At the Jockey, Soutine searched his pockets and pulled out a tin containing a syringe.
 He showed it proudly to Kiki.
 From now on, whenever he wanted to paint a carcass, he would inject it before carrying it away.

 TC : 04 32 31